mdsufz/OrtSuite/README.md

                           [-l] [-v]

-Runs the restrictive search step - all the sequences from the selected Orthgroups versus the functions associated with.
+Runs the restrictive search step - all the sequences from the selected Orthgroups versus the functions associated with the matched ORAdb hits.

 optional arguments:
   -h, --help            show this help message and exit